romgrk/barbar.nvim/README.md

 It is pronounced like "Jar Jar" in "Jar Jar Binks", but with Bs.

 No, barbar has nothing to do with barbarians.

+## License

+barbar.nvim: Distributed under the terms of the JSON license. bbye.vim: Distributed under the terms of the GNU Affero license.